joeduman/UE5-Action-Detection/README.md

 This project is focused on distress-related action recognition in a variety of environmental and weather conditions.
-We automate the generation of synthetic video data using Unreal Engine 5 (UE5) and UnrealCV, performing simulations of six distress-related human actions: injured waving, jumping, pointing, limping, running, and holding something in pain.
+We automate the generation of synthetic video data using Unreal Engine 5 (UE5) and UnrealCV, performing simulations of six distress-related human actions: injured waving, jumping, pointing, injured walked(limping), running, and holding something in pain.

 We pass this data through a convolutional neural network to perform feature extraction, and follow this up by utilising a Long Short-Term Memory network to analyze patterns within the time series data.
 We utilise fully connected layers to